ryanklam/CM122/HP2/hp2.md

 Chapter 5 in the textbook also goes over these ideas.

 ### Grading

+** NOTE: The "HP2A 1-Million Length Genome" is for undergrads.
+The "HP2B 100-Million Length Genome" is for graduate students. **

 | SNP Score | No Credit | Full Credit |
 |-----------|-----------|-------------|